abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-combined.md

 - You tested the application using various prompts and observed how different inputs influence the AI-generated responses.

 ### You have successfully completed the Hands-on lab.

+By completing this **Get Started With OpenAI And Build Natural Language Solution** hands-on lab, you have gained practical experience in provisioning, deploying, and interacting with Azure OpenAI models.
+You explored both the Completions and Chat capabilities and learned how to fine-tune model behavior using parameters.
+Additionally, you integrated the models into an application using the Azure OpenAI SDK with **Python** or **C#**.

+This lab has equipped you with the foundational skills to start building intelligent, AI-powered solutions on Azure.